Lessons & Coachings

 Other Instruments and Subjects:

 In addition to violin and piano, lessons are available for viola, music theory and fundamentals (music notation, rhythms, harmony, musicianship).
-Cello coaching and practice guidance also available.
+Cello coaching and practice guidance also offered.
 Learn how to understand and read sheet music rapidly and it will not seem overwhelming, but fun!
 Learn how to practice and it will be immensely rewarding!
 Learn how to learn and you can apply the process to any subject!

 Chamber Music Coachings: